cenotapHe/GrandPy-Bot/README.md

 ## Functionality

-1 - GrandPy-Bot find your locate on a Google Map.
+1 - GrandPy-Bot find your location on a Google Map.

 2 - GrandPy-Bot tell an annecdote in relation with your location finded.

 ## Getting Started

-Press "Envoyer" with your question.
+Press "Envoyer" with your question in the text area.

 ## Functionnement